T31K/Harvard-CS50/README.md

 Here are all the 9 Problem Sets and 1 Final Project I have completed.
 All files have been extracted from CS50 AWS based IDE to GitHub.

+Final Project REVAMPED with React (not covered in this course)
+:link: <a href="https://thebusetaapp.herokuapp.com">Live Demo</a>
+:link: <a href="https://github.com/T31K/busApp">Github Repo</a>
+<img src="https://raw.githubusercontent.com/T31K/Harvard-cs50/master/CS50%20Wong%20Teik%20Mun.png">

 This repo is not intended for cheating purposes, please do not copy the source code and pass it as your own.

-<img src="https://raw.githubusercontent.com/T31K/Harvard-cs50/master/CS50%20Wong%20Teik%20Mun.png">